Affordable housing is a highly debated topic that various governments have trouble defining and specifying.

 For property managers, affordable housing and subsidized housing can serve as an exciting investment opportunity.
 Not only are they providing low income housing to low income families, but they are also benefiting from the various tax benefits that come with it.

-For this reason, we have put together a complete guide for property managers to fully understand the world of affordable housing and section 8 housing.
+For this reason, we have put together a complete guide for property managers to fully understand the world of affordable housing.

 To begin, let's go over what affordable housing refers to and how it is defined by investors and the government.